-Also, the platelets and growth factors send out signals, which calls in the body’s stem cells as well to promote healing.
+Also, the platelets and growth factors send out signals, which calls in the body’s regenerative cells as well to promote healing.
 The damaged tissue is replaced by new cells, and the cartilage has the potential to be identical to what “God gave you”.

 What types of Medical Conditions are treated with Platelet Rich Plasma Therapy?

 Conditions that involve joint pains and ligament/tendon injuries are often excellent candidates for PRP therapy.

 Here is a partial list of the conditions PRP helps considerably: